NusretSalli/dtu_mlops_project/reports/README.md

 Overall many struggles have occured during the project.
 However, the main struggle that all group members have faced is the communication between the developers (the group) and google cloud.
 This is mainly about having issues concerning permissions and accesses, which was both frustrating and also time consuming.
 Another part of using the cloud that became frustating is to make sure that github and google cloud was able to communicate with each other properly (by using secret keys), but this also posed some issues.
 Although a lot of issues have been faced, the group have managed to utilize the cloud to build, integrate and deploy a large deep learning model.
 While this wasn't frustating to make it work, building the docker images and deploying them to the cloud could be very time consuming - it was especially annoying when you spent almost an hour to build an image only to realize that a small mistake spelling mistake or a missing file was the reason for the build to fail.
+The documentation from google cloud is often times not that helpful and it was almost always easier to ask external ressources for help such as ChatGPT or Github Copilot.
+Furthermore, the logged errors from google cloud were often difficult to understand and therefore limited our ability to debug the code effectively.

 ### Question 31